plane-watch/pw-website/content/posts/behind_the_scenes/index.md

 3. Bordercontrol proxies [BEAST][beast protocol] traffic to the feed-in container.
 4. Bordercontrol proxies [MLAT][mlat-client] traffic to an [mlat_server][mlat-server] instance running on the regional multiplexer.
 5. [pw_ingest](#pw_ingest) runs within the feed-in container, decodes the [BEAST][beast protocol] data, and publishes the data as a message onto the NATS message bus.
 The data is processed through the [pw-pipeline][pw-pipeline].
-6. Once data flow through the pipeline, it's enriched before being displayed to the user via a websocket that connects the frontend website to the pipeline.
+6. Once data flows through the pipeline, it's enriched before being displayed to the user via a websocket that connects the frontend website to the output of the pipeline.

 ## Components ##